 What is Mulled Wine?

 Mulled wine is an alcoholic drink almost always made with red wine, though cider and non-alcoholic versions exist.
-Mulled wine is usually made with either a fruity red wine or port, as these give the mulled wine a sweeter, more enjoyable flavor.
+Mulled wine is usually made with either a fruity red wine or port, as these give the mulled wine a sweeter, more enjoyable flavour.

 To make mulled wine, the wine is poured into a pot (or a slow cooker), where it is heated and has spices and fruits added.
-Many people wonder “What is in mulled wine?”
+Many people wonder, “What is in mulled wine?”
 You’ll find that the average mug of mulled wine has: